patience4711/ESP-READ-P1-METER/README.md

 ## the hardware
 It is nothing more than an esp device like nodemcu, wemos or its relatives.
 The other materials are
-- a prepared cable with an 6-pins rj11 plug.
+- a prepared cable with an 6-pins RJ-11 plug.
-- a 10K resistor to pullup the RX pin on the meter
+- a 10K resistor to pullup the RX pin on the meter.
-- a capacity (to buffer the 5v supply from the meter).
+- optional a capacity (to buffer the 5v supply from the meter).
+- optional a signal inverter (required for some type of p1 meters)

 For info on how to build and use it, please see the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a>